dishajk/dishajk.github.io/readme.md

     \  /  __/ |  \__ \ | (_) | | | |    / /_
      \/ \___|_|  |___/_|\___/|_| |_|   |____|

-There will be two 'collections'
+There will be following 'collections'

 1. posts
 2. projects
+    Projects have the following variables in the frontmatter
+      1. name
+      2. date
+      3. type (Poster, Animation, )
+      4. tools (Canva, Blender)
+3. resources

 All projects come under the same umbrella.
 Projects can be external links or internal blog.
 Some fieldnotes are also projects